MicrosoftDocs/azure-docs/articles/sentinel/ci-cd-custom-content.md

 > This article does *not* describe how to create these types of content from scratch.
 For more information, see the relevant [Microsoft Sentinel GitHub wiki](https://github.com/Azure/Azure-Sentinel/wiki#get-started) for each content type.
 >

-Repository content needs to be created as proper ARM templates.
-Connecting a repo to Microsoft Sentinel doesn't validate the content except to confirm it's in the correct deployment JSON format.
+ Repositories content needs to be stored as [ARM templates](/azure/azure-resource-manager/templates/overview).
+The repositories deployment pipeline doesn't validate the content except to confirm it's in the correct JSON format.

 The first step to validate your content is to test it within Microsoft Sentinel.
 You can also leverage the [Microsoft Sentinel GitHub validation process](https://github.com/Azure/Azure-Sentinel/wiki#test-your-contribution) and tools to complement your validation process.

 A sample repository is available with ARM templates for each of the content types listed above.
 The repo also demonstrates how to use advanced features of repository connections.
-For more information, see [Sentinel CICD sample repository](https://github.com/SentinelCICD/RepositoriesSampleContent).
+For more information, see [Sentinel CICD repositories sample](https://github.com/SentinelCICD/RepositoriesSampleContent).

 :::image type="content" source="media/ci-cd-custom-content/repositories-connection-success.png" alt-text="Screenshot of a successful repository connection.
 The RepositoriesSampleContent is shown.
 This is after it was imported from the SentinelCICD repo to a private GitHub repo in the FourthCoffee organization." lightbox="media/ci-cd-custom-content/repositories-connection-success.png":::